 This is one of the single greatest things you can do for your finances and life.
 Practicing gratitude keeps us focused on the present and living in an abundance mindset feeling like there is always enough.

 Practicing gratitude is more than just a list of things you “should” be grateful for.
 Go deeper.
-Lean into the feelings behind your gratitudes and you’ll notice a different shift.
-I can tell if I am in the feeling of gratitude because I get this butterfly effect in my belly.
+Lean into the feelings behind your gratitude and you’ll notice a different shift.
+I can tell if I am feeling gratitude because I get this butterfly effect in my belly.
 It’s hard to explain (and kinda weird) but that’s how I know. 😆

 EXAMPLE: Thinking about the feelings you have when you wake up and your partner made the coffee in the morning is so much stronger than simply writing down “I’m grateful for my partner.”

 Making decisions quickly